-The presentation of the investment performance takes into account the statutory guidance issued by the Department for Work and Pensions.
+The presentation of the investment performance takes into account the statutory guidance issued by the DWP.
 The Trustee has followed the statutory guidance in all areas.
-The Plan has not invested in these funds for 5 years, therefore we have not included performance longer than 3 years.
+The Plan has invested in the current default and self-select funds for less than 5 years, and as such we have only shown 1 year and 3 year performance.
 Full details on the investment performance of all funds can be found in Appendix 4.